-A “Qualified Commercial Tenant” is defined as a tenant of commercial real property that is a microenterprise (which generally means that the business has 5 or fewer employees); a restaurant with fewer than 10 employees; or a nonprofit organization with fewer than 20 employees; and the business or nonprofit must have average annual gross receipts of less than $1 million over the previous two years.
+A “Qualified Commercial Tenant” is defined as a tenant of commercial real property that is a microenterprise (generally, a business with 5 or fewer employees that lacks sufficient access to loans, equity, or other financial capital); a restaurant with fewer than 10 employees; or a nonprofit organization with fewer than 20 employees.

 - Rent increases are not effective until the applicable notice period has expired.